 This disorder can affect large numbers of bridge club players, who join the club with a wealth of managerial and professional experience.
 They all think they know best.
 They all believe that their opinions and views are correct.
 However the quibbler complex is far more likely to found in those members, who live on generous government pensions, with a civil service background, and who proudly claim to vote conservative.
-These are players who love their bridge, live in detached houses, and would never dream of turning up to the club in casual clothes.

 The problem is that these people, having spent their whole lives involved with petty departmental politics, officialdom, bureaucracy and tedium, then become extremely prone to developing this condition.
 They criticise and nit-pick about everything.
 Detail no matter how small needs to be right and all the " i 's " correctly dotted.
 Part of the complex involves deluding themselves that they operate best as back-seat drivers, superbly qualified to make critical judgements and discerning comments on the shortcomings and inadequacies of players and committee members alike.